Hydro Jetting vs Drain Snaking

 Can’t I use a drain cleaner to unclog my pipe?

-The first issue is that chemical pipe aren’t extremely effective at cleaning drains.
+The first issue is that chemical cleaners aren’t extremely effective at cleaning drains.
 Oftentimes, they’re effective at burning a hole through a blockage so that water can flow through slowly.
 However, they’re not well-known for cleaning a drain effectively like a jetter.

 The second issue is that chemical drain cleaners can cause damage to your plumbing system.
 While some may argue that this depends on your plumbing system, we know there are better, more effective, and cheaper home remedies available.